cornell-ece6745/ece6745-docs/docs/ece6745-sec04-xcel-rtl.md

 }
 ```

 Go ahead and implement the `accum_scalar` function.
+We will a use
+microbenchmark test to verify the functionality of our microbenchmark and
+a microbenchmark eval to evaluate the performance of our microbenchmark.
+We will run both the microbenchmark test and eval on both FL and RTL
+TinyRV2 processor models.

+### 2.1.
+TinyRV2 Microbenchmark Test

-Then take a look at
+Let's go ahead and take a look at the microbenchmark test provided for
-the test harness.
+the accumulation microbenchmark.

 ```bash
 % cd $TOPDIR/app/ubmark